CayoNakasato/CayoNakasato/README.md

 ### Hi there 👋 I'm Cayo Nakasato!
-## I'm looking for my first job in Front/Back End Developer, studied at <a href="https://kenzie.com.br/" target="_blank">Kenzie Academy Brasil<a/> and love tecnology and games!
+## I'm looking for my first remotly vacancy in Front/Back End Developer, studied at <a href="https://kenzie.com.br/" target="_blank">Kenzie Academy Brasil<a/> and love tecnology and games!
 I used to work at restaurants and now looking to change life and find a job in web development!

-- 🔭 I’m looking to work with a FullStack job
+- 🔭 I’m looking to work with a remotly FullStack job
 - 📚 My stacks are HTML | CSS | JavaScript | React.js | Redux | Context API | TypeScript | Node.js | Express | PostgreSQL | Django | Python
 - 🌱 I’m currently learning C#
 - 💬 Ask me about anything!